emholmes/readme-generator-node-challenge/README.md

     npm install

   ## Usage
   After you clone the repo on your local machine, open the package up in your favorite IDE.
 Make sure npm is installed (hint: `npm -v`).
-From within the packages root directory and install inquirer.js: `npm install inquirer`.
+From within your local package’s root directory install inquirer.js, `npm install inquirer`.
 This will install all inquirer dependencies.
 Once inquirer is installed, execute the program by running `node index.js` in the terminal.
 You will be prompted with some questions about the project for the README being generated.
 Once all questions are answered, a README.md is generated in the main package folder.

   ## License
  Licensed under the [MIT](https://opensource.org/licenses/MIT) license.